Leslie Whateley: Early life

-She was born on 28 January 1899, the daughter of Col. Evelyn FitzGerald Michell Wood and Lilian (née Hutton).
-She was the granddaughter of Field-Marshal Sir Evelyn Wood.
+She was born on 28 January 1899, the daughter of Colonel Evelyn FitzGerald Michell Wood and Lilian (née Hutton).
+She was the granddaughter of Field Marshal Sir Evelyn Wood.

 Career

-Whateley joined the Auxiliary Territorial Service in 1938 and became a junior officer following training at Chelsea Barracks.
+Whateley joined the Auxiliary Territorial Service (ATS) in 1938 and became a junior officer following training at Chelsea Barracks.
 She served as Deputy Director of the ATS from September 1941.
 She was Director of the World Association of Girl Guides and Girl Scouts from 1951 to 1964.

 In 1948, her writings were published by Hutchinson Publishing in Melbourne entitled As thoughts survive, a monograph with a preface by the then-Princess Royal.

 Marriages

 She married, firstly, to William John Balfour, on 8 July 1922.
 The union ended in divorce in 1939.
-She married, secondly, to S/Ldr Harry Raymond Whateley, on 21 September 1939.
+She married, secondly, to Squadron Leader Harry Raymond Whateley on 21 September 1939.
 Both unions were childless.